CAWaterBoardDataCenter/SafeToSwim/src/how-to-use.md

 ## Understanding the data used

 The most important data in this dashboard are bacteria concentrations measured from water samples at each station.
 To obtain a safety status for a station, these data are compared to thresholds that have been connected with differences in health outcomes from swimming.
 That is, if concentrations exceed a certain level, the station is considered less safe to swim around.
 The method used to determine status uses two versions of the data: single samples from the last 6 weeks, and the geometric mean (of the single samples) from the last 30 days.
 Both versions of data are shown in the Data panel.

+## Disclaimer

+This map is intended for informational purposes only and should not be used as the sole basis for making decisions about water contact activities.
+Always follow local advisories and guidelines when engaging in recreational activities in natural water bodies.
+The data can change at any time and should not be used for any particular purpose other than general reference.

+In addition, the safety statuses we provide are approximations of how official state bacteria objectives are applied ([check here for current details](https://www.waterboards.ca.gov/bacterialobjectives/)); we do not recommend using these statuses directly for regulatory or legal purposes.
+Assessments of water quality for regulatory purposes should be conducted on a case-by-case basis from the original data by up-to-date standards, which is available for download on the [California Open Data Portal](https://data.ca.gov/dataset/surface-water-fecal-indicator-bacteria-results).